Thessaloniki railway station: Local public transport

 (All services are accessible from the forecourt).

 Line layout

 Transportation

+Thessaloniki railway station is the western terminus of the Thessaloniki Metro, and is served by the New Railway Station metro station.

-Currently, the only means of transportation to and from the New railway station are the public bus services of the Thessaloniki Urban Transport Organization (OASTH) and by hiring a private taxi.
-Line 78 of OASTH connects the railway station with Macedonia InterCity Bus Terminal (KTEL) and Macedonia International Airport.
-A Thessaloniki Metro station is currently under construction at the New railway station, which upon completion, will connect the train station with the city's metro network.
-The subway station is set to open in 2014.
+Bus line Χ1 of Thessaloniki Urban Transport Organization (OASTH) connects the railway station with Macedonia InterCity Bus Terminal (KTEL) and Macedonia International Airport.

 The station provides minimal parking space, although two new underground parking facilities, with four floors each, are currently under construction as part of the Thessaloniki Metro project.
 When completed, they will provide parking space for 450 and 600 cars, respectively, with a total capacity of 1050 cars.